jradavenport/jradavenport.github.io/projects.md

 show_in_nav: false
 ---

+**Spring 2023:** this project list is slightly out of date, and will be revised this Summer.

 Below is a list of project ideas that either A) I am hoping to work on, or B) I would love a student or collaborator to work with.
 I am putting these ideas online in the hopes of attracting people to help work on them.
 If you see something you'd like to collaborate on, please reach out!